VI-1010 Visible VideoMTF® Image Analyzer

 All Optikos microscope objectives for image analyzers are plan apochromats with chromatic aberration corrected over a broader range than standard achromats.
 A high quality relay optic magnifies the image of the optical system under test to increase the range of spatial frequency measured.
 High N.A. objectives capture the entire output of fast optics or systems working at large off-axis angles.
 Other special purpose objectives can be supplied upon request.

 MO-40 Visible Microscope Objective shown on the VI-100 Visible VideoMTF Image Analyzer.

 VI-2000 SWIR VideoMTF® Image Analyzer

-The VI-2000 SWIR VideoMTF ® Image Analyzer is similar to its visible counterpart, the VI-1000, although the detector is a vidicon sensor.
+The VI-2000 SWIR VideoMTF ® Image Analyzer is similar to its visible counterpart, the VI-1000, although the detector is an InGaAs sensor.
 The flip mirror is retained as an alignment aid using visible light.
 NIR Microscope Objectives sold separately.

 - InGaS Sensor

 - Camera Link digital output (includes framegrabber in control computer)

 The LWIR Image Analyzer is composed of a microbolometer focal plane array and an infrared relay lens for VideoMTF ® testing in the 8-12 mm spectral range.